The End of My Beginning

 Design by IN-FO.CO

-Co-published by Inventory Press and Blaffer Art Museum Available for Pre-Order Shipping December 2021
+Co-published by Inventory Press and Blaffer Art Museum Now Shipping

 Published to accompany Cyrus’ first career survey exhibition at the Blaffer Art Museum, the catalogue includes materially diverse and conceptually charged textile-based pieces, assemblages, performances, installations, and works on paper produced in the past two decades, including his ongoing Pride Records installation series.
 Together, these multidisciplinary artworks demonstrate Cyrus’ commemoration, translation, and re-activation of socio-political struggles in African American history—forging a revised chronicle of histories, hybridity, and redemption.